pirskwared/pyre-ttrpg/Wiki/Character Creation/README.md

 ## Expansion

-Your GM determines the amount of [Expansion Points](/Rules/CharacterExpansion.md) you start with.
+Your GM determines the amount of [Expansion Points (XP)](/Rules/CharacterExpansion.md) you start with.

 100 XP is recommended.